FriendsOfSymfony/FOSUserBundle/Resources/doc/index.rst

     Although we have used the form login mechanism in this example, the FOSUserBundle user provider is compatible with many other authentication methods as well.
-Please read the Symfony2 Security component documention for more information on the other types of authentication methods.
+Please read the Symfony Security component documention for more information on the other types of authentication methods.

 The ``access_control`` section is where you specify the credentials necessary for